streamer-AP/SMANET/README.md

 | --- | --- | --- | --- |
 | SMANet | MovingDroneCrowd | VGG16-FPN | [百度网盘下载](https://pan.baidu.com/s/17nAckrD_zeDiJs9i5sEBjg) (提取码: `k55q`) |

-## Notes for Open-Source Release

-- Do not commit raw datasets, generated optical flow, checkpoints, logs, or local visual outputs.
-- Before making the repository public, scan the final repository and git history with tools such as `gitleaks` or `trufflehog`.
-- If a secret or private path appears in git history, rewrite history or create a clean repository before public release.
-- Confirm every dataset license before redistributing data or derived annotations.

 ## Citation

 If you find this work useful for your research, please cite our paper: